Panama Papers

-"John Doe", the whistleblower who leaked the documents to German journalist Bastian Obermayer from the newspaper Süddeutsche Zeitung (SZ), remains anonymous, even to the journalists who worked on the investigation.
+"John Doe", the whistleblower who leaked the documents to journalist Bastian Obermayer from the German national newspaper Süddeutsche Zeitung (SZ), remains anonymous, apparently even to the journalists who worked on the investigation.
 "My life is in danger", the whistleblower told them.
-In a May 6, 2016, document, Doe cited income inequality as the reason for the action and said the documents were leaked "simply because I understood enough about their contents to realize the scale of the injustices they described".
-Doe had never worked for any government or intelligence agency and expressed willingness to help prosecutors if granted immunity from prosecution.
+In a document (released on May 6, 2016), Doe cited income inequality as the reason for the action and said the documents were leaked "simply because I understood enough about their contents to realize the scale of the injustices they described".
+Doe stated that he had never worked for any government or intelligence agency and expressed willingness to help prosecutors if granted immunity from prosecution.
 After SZ verified that the statement did in fact come from the source for the Panama Papers, the International Consortium of Investigative Journalists (ICIJ) posted the full document on its website.

 SZ asked the ICIJ for help because of the data involved.
 Journalists from 107 media organizations in 80 countries analyzed documents detailing the operations of the law firm.
 After more than a year of analysis, the first news stories were published on April 3, 2016, along with 150 of the documents themselves.
 The project represents an important milestone in the use of data journalism software tools and mobile collaboration.

 The documents were dubbed the Panama Papers because of the country they were leaked from.
 Still, the Panamanian government, as well as other entities in Panama and elsewhere, expressed strong objections to the name over concerns that it would tarnish the government's and country's image worldwide.
 Some media outlets covering the story have used the name "Mossack Fonseca papers".

 In June 2024, a judge in Panama acquitted all former Mossack Fonseca employees, including the two founders, due to insufficient evidence and problems with the chain of custody of evidence.